thomasforth/MS4Plugin/README.md

 # MS4Plugin

 A third-party Phonegap plugin that implements the Moodstocks v4 SDK for Android.
 It is developed by Thomas Forth at [imactivate](http://www.imactivate.com/).
+In addition to this concise installation guide a walk-through are provided at [imactivate.com/moodstocksv4](http://www.imactivate.com/moodstocksv4).

 #### Installation
 Installation is via the Phonegap CLI **but requires additional steps** similar to those in previous versions.